How To Setup The Dev Env

 • A BitTorrent Tracker, which is responsible for tracking the torrents and providing the peers to the clients.

-• The Backend, which is a REST API that provides the data to the frontend.
+• The Index, which is a REST API that provides the data to the frontend.

-• And the Frontend, which is a webapp that displays the data to the user.
+• And the Index GUI, which is a webapp that displays the data to the user.

 Torrust Architecture